Julieusa/Leetcode_together/Julie/readme.md

         zip(s, t):use in for loop, return iterate same index pair like (s[0], t[0]), (s[1], t[1]), (s[2], t[2])...
   First Unique Character in a String
         collections.Counter(s:string):A Counter is a dict subclass for counting hashable objects.
 It is a collection where elements are stored as dictionary keys and their counts are stored as dictionary values.

+ ### Day 30(12/30/2021)
+ Practical Application - Design the Key:
+   Group Anagrams:# The use of collections.defaultdict
+   Collections:  It's a module that implements specialized container datatypes providing alternatives to Python’s general purpose built-in containers, dict, list, set, and tuple.
+   Defaultdict(type):a Python dictionary throws a KeyError if you try to get an item with a key that is not currently in the dictionary.
+The defaultdict in contrast will simply create any items that you try to access (provided of course they do not exist yet).
+The "default" is created by the defined type, e.g list if given type=list.
+   Tuple: Tuple is one of 4 built-in data types in Python used to store collections of data, the other 3 are List, Set, and Dictionary, all with different qualities and usage.
+   Tuples are used to store multiple items in a single variable.
+Tuple items can be of any data type